cpraveen/fem/dg2d/scalar_lagrange_mpi/README.md

 ```

 See `step-1` in the deal.II tutorial.
 A solution is given in the file `refine_grid.cc` but do not look at it until you have attempted yourself.

+## TODO

+The code solves linear advection equation and this is hard-coded.
+Make this more general by extracting the PDE part to an include file as we have done in other examples.